 The evidence you collate to earn this Award can contribute to evidence of other standards such as the Athena Swan Charter, the GECM and the Stonewall UK Workplace Equality Index.

 Below is a general outline of the process.

-Steps for attaining The Period Positive Places Award
+Steps for attaining The Period Positive Schools or Places Award

 - Exploration – evidence that the school has explored attitudes towards menstruation through following the Period Positive Pledge, and supporting activities such as a questionnaire, focus groups and attending a training workshop supported by Period Positive.